-Paddy Lillis took over the role of General Secretary on 2 July 2018.
-In November 2017, he was elected to succeed John Hannett as Usdaw’s General Secretary.
-Paddy received overwhelming support from the Union’s branches across the UK for his nomination.
+Paddy Lillis became Usdaw’s General Secretary in July 2018 following overwhelming support from the Union’s branches across the UK for his nomination.

-He is a member of the Retail Sector Council, serves on TUC Executive Committee and TUC General Council.
+Paddy is a member of the Retail Sector Council, and serves on TUC Executive Committee and TUC General Council.
 He is also Vice President of the Uni Global Union Europa Steering Committee.

-Paddy plays an active role in Labour’s National Policy Forum process and leads on making the case for Usdaw policies.
-He is also a member of the Usdaw delegation to the Trade Union Congress and Labour Party Conference, where he brings forward key issues affecting Usdaw members, such as insecure work, underemployment, a New Deal for workers, Respect for Shopworkers and an Industrial Strategy for Retail.
+Paddy is a member of the Usdaw delegation to the Trade Union Congress and Labour Party Conference, where he has raised key issues affecting Usdaw members, such as insecure work, underemployment and parents and carers’ rights.
+Paddy has previously served as a Labour Party Councillor for ten years.

 Dave McCrossen, a former employee of the Co-operative Retail Society, started his Usdaw career when he became an Area Organiser in 1989.
 Sixteen years later he was promoted to Deputy Divisional Officer.
 Working closely with Paddy Lillis, he was responsible for developing the organising agenda within the Division and seeing it grow from 39,000 members to more than 65,000.
 In 2014 Dave was successful in securing the position of Divisional Officer.
 As the Divisional Officer in the Eastern Division, Dave was involved in signing a number of new and improved agreements with employers, as well as working closely with a number of MPs.